 ASIA TRAIL ANIMAL KEEPER INTERNSHIP

 The National Zoo provides the opportunity for interns to gain experience in the zoo keeping field by participating in daily animal keeper activities including animal husbandry, nutrition, enrichment and training, and visitor education.
-The newly completed Asia Trail, featuring a variety of Asian carnivores, is seeking applicants for consideration to serve as interns for 2014 spring and fall sessions.
+The newly completed Asia Trail, featuring a variety of Asian carnivores, is seeking applicants for consideration to serve as interns for 2015 sessions.

 DUTIES and Responsibilities